AbdulsamedKuzan/supportai-privacy/README.md

-# supportai-privacy
+# Support AI™ – Privacy Policy

-Official Privacy Policy for Support AI™.
-Includes Turkish and English versions.
+This repository contains the official privacy policy for Support AI™, including both Turkish and English versions.

+Live page (GitHub Pages) will be activated automatically after uploading the privacy.html file.